jeffetale/Phase-4-Week-1-Code-Challenge/README.md

 * GET /pizzas/<int:id>: Returns a single pizza by ID.
 * GET /restaurant_pizzas: Returns a list of all restaurant-pizza relationships.
 * POST /restaurant_pizzas: Adds a new restaurant and pizza to the list.

+### Web Browser Interaction
+You can view a json response of all the resstaurants, pizzas and the restaurant-pizza relationships on the web browser by visiting https://p-4-week-1-challenge.onrender.com/

+* https://p-4-week-1-challenge.onrender.com/restaurants - Get all the restaurants.
+Add an id at the end of the url to get a single restaurant.
+* https://p-4-week-1-challenge.onrender.com/pizzas - Get all the pizzas.
+Add an id at the end of the url to get a single pizza.
+* https://p-4-week-1-challenge.onrender.com/restaurant_pizzas - Get all the restaurant-pizzas relationships.

 ### Built With
 - Flask - The web framework used.